7 Intravascular (IV) Examples

 cmin Minimum observed concentration in the interval

-tfirst First time with a non-zero (or non-BLQ) concentration
+tfirst First time with a non-zero (non-BLQ) concentration

 tlast Last time with a measurable concentration